 During 2012, the Plan entered into a lease agreement with 555 Andrews, LLC for rental of office space.
 The lease agreement is classified as an operating lease.
-For the year ended September 30, 2018, rent expense was \$40,446.
+For the year ended September 30, 2019, rent expense was \$40,708.
+Effective October 1, 2019, the Plan entered into a lease agreement with Atlantic Commercial Holdings, LLC for rental of office space.
+The lease agreement is classified as an operating lease.
 The following is a schedule of approximate future minimum lease payments required under the agreement: